This post contains affiliate links. I may receive commissions for purchases made through links in this post.

 With this being said, once you get to Disney it’s going to be almost impossible to avoid the never-ending begging that will come from your little humans who want to walk around the parks with a NEW toy.
 Don’t worry, we have a solution.
 Order some fun Disney Toys online, like the bubble makers and other popular toys.
 You can get them way cheaper online at places like Amazon.
 Surprise the kids with them once you get to Disney.
 They’ll experience the same joy at half the cost!
 Here are a few toys you can get from Amazon that my kids LOVED!

 9. Customized Magic Bands

 Magic bands are the best thing since sliced bread!
-No really, they’re your room keys (if your staying a Disney resort), your tickets to the parks are loaded on them, and you can attach a credit card to them so you don’t have to carry your wallet into the park.
+No really, they’re your room keys (if your staying a Disney resort) and your tickets to the parks are loaded on them.
+You can also attach a credit card to them so you don’t have to carry your wallet into the park!
 They are all these wonderful things and they’re customizable!
 We each have our own Disney style and now you can show it off!
 You can purchase bands at the Disney Store Online or you can check out this post my friend Karyn did and see how she blinged out her bands which are super cute and inexpensive!

 Travel in Style

 While we’re discussing packing, I have to share with you my families most favorite travel bags.
 Each member of our family owns one and people always stop us to ask where we got them.
 They are so durable which is why we love them so much.
 Our adventures take us all over and I need travel gear that can keep up with us!